forrestjgq/lsp/thread/pwpt/pthread5.md

 Besides scheduling policy and parameters, two other controls are important in realtime scheduling.
 Unless you are writing a realtime application, they probably don't matter.
 If you are writing a realtime application, you will need to find out which settings of these controls are supported by a system.

-The first control is called contention scope.
-It is a description of how your threads compete for processor resources.
-System contention scope means that your thread competes for processor resources against threads outside your process.
-A high-priority system contention scope thread in your process can keep system contention scope threads in other processes from running (or vice versa).
-Process contention scope means that your threads compete only among themselves.
+The first control is called *contention scope*.
+It is a description of how your threads compete for processor resources. *System contention scope* means that your thread competes for processor resources against threads outside your process.
+A high-priority system contention scope thread in your process can keep system contention scope threads in other processes from running (or vice versa). *Process contention scope* means that your threads compete only among themselves.
 Usually, process contention scope means that the operating system chooses a process to execute, possibly using only the traditional UNIX priority, and some additional scheduler within the process applies the POSIX scheduling rules to determine which thread to execute.

 Pthreads provides the thread scope attribute so that you can specify whether each thread you create should have process or system contention scope.
-A Pthreads system may choose to support `pthread_scope_process`, `pthread_scope_system`, or both.
-If you try to create a thread with a scope that is not supported by the system, `pthread_attr_setscope` will return ENOTSUP.
+A Pthreads system may choose to support `PTHREAD_SCOPE_PROCESS`, `PTHREAD_SCOPE_SYSTEM`, or both.
+If you try to create a thread with a scope that is not supported by the system, `pthread_attr_setscope` will return `ENOTSUP`.

-The second control is allocation domain.
+The second control is *allocation domain*.
 An allocation domain is the set of processors within the system for which threads may compete.
 A system may have one or more allocation domains, each containing one or more processors.
 In a uniprocessor system, an allocation domain will contain only one processor, but you may still have more than one allocation domain.
 On a multiprocessor, each allocation domain may contain from one processor to the number of processors in the system.

 There is no Pthreads interface to set a thread's allocation domain.
 The POSIX.14 (Multiprocessor Profile) working group considered proposing standard interfaces, but the effort was halted by the prospect of dealing with the wide range of hardware architectures and existing software interfaces.
 Despite the lack of a standard, any system supporting multiprocessors will have interfaces to affect the allocation domain of a thread.

 Because there is no standard interface to control allocation domain, there is no way to describe precisely all the effects of any particular hypothetical situation.
 Still, you may need to be concerned about these things if you use a system that supports multiprocessors.
 A few things to think about:

 1. How do system contention scope threads and process contention scope threads, within the same allocation domain, interact with each other?
-They are competing for resources in some manner, but the behavior is not denned by the standard.
+They are competing for resources in some manner, but the behavior is not defined by the standard.

 2. If the system supports "overlapping" allocation domains, in other words, if a processor can appear in more than one allocation domain within the system, and you have one system contention scope thread in each of two overlapping allocation domains, what happens?

 > System contention scope is predictable.